deepmodeling/deepflame-dev/readme.md

 . install.sh --libcantera_dir /your/path/to/libcantera/
 ```

-#### LibTorch version
+#### 4.2 LibTorch version
-If you choose to use LibTorch, after installing LibCantera the same way as the no torch version, you can either install DeepFlame with autodownloaded Libcantera
+If you choose to use LibTorch, you can either install DeepFlame with autodownloaded Libcantera
 ```
 conda create -n df-libtorch